dantonic81/portfolio/README.md

 - database replication
 - we should add funtionality to add to portfolio button
 - add create user to admin
-- add delete user to admin
+- add delete user to admin (implement soft deletes)

 ## FIX